rclone/rclone/docs/content/docs.md

 place.
 This means that rclone won't create fragmented or sparse files and there won't be any assembly time at the end of the transfer.

-The number of threads used to dowload is controlled by `--multi-thread-streams`.
+The number of threads used to download is controlled by `--multi-thread-streams`.

 Use `-vv` if you wish to see info about the threads.